IBM/aspera-cli/README.md

 ascli aoc admin node list --fields=id,name
 ```

-In the following commands, replace `1234` with the node ID and `my ws` with the workspace name.
+In the following commands, replace:

+- `1234` with the node ID
+- `my ws` with the workspace name
+- `folder_on_node` with the name of the folder on the node

 The node can also be conveniently identified using the **percent selector** instead of numerical ID: `%name:"my node"`.

 If the shared folder does not exist, then create it: